deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

 ## How to run Seahorse Batch Workflow Executor

 Seahorse Batch Workflow Executor can be submitted to Spark cluster as any other Spark application.
-Example spark-submit commands can be found in following subsections.
+Example spark-submit commands can be found in the following subsections.
 Replace `./bin/spark-submit` with a path to the script in Apache Spark's directory.
 For more detailed information about submitting Spark applications, visit:
 <a target="_blank" href="https://spark.apache.org/docs/{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}/submitting-applications.html">https://spark.apache.org/docs/{{ site.WORKFLOW_EXECUTOR_SPARK_VERSION }}/submitting-applications.html</a>